aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/100-task-1/200-create-the-version.md

 Now that your *ServiceCatalogFactory* pipeline has completed you can view the newly created pipeline:
 {{% codepipeline_pipeline_link "aws-config-enable-config-v1-pipeline" %}}

-You can ignore aws-config-enable-config-v1-pipeline has failed.
-We need to add the source code for it to work.
+You can safely ignore aws-config-enable-config-v1-pipeline has failed.
+For the pipeline to succeed, we need to add the source code for it to work which we will do in the next step.